Take a fresh look at your lifestyle.

 And it’s a way for the bride’s family to acknowledge this commitment.

-The price of pride is also a way to honor the bride’s family.
+The pride price is also a way to honor the bride’s family.

 It’s a recognition of the love and care they’ve put into raising their daughter.